 Canning your own tomatoes takes a little time and patience, but the rewards are so tasty!
 I think they taste better when you make food from home.
+Check out this how to for stewed tomatoes.

 We use canned tomatoes in our chili, lasagna, cubed steak, spaghetti’s, salsa and many other delicious dishes.